 Daniel A. Rodgers, M.D.

 A West Virginia native, Dr. Rodgers majored in Molecular Biophysics and Biochemistry and Ethics, Politics, and Economics at Yale University before returning home to complete medical school at WVU.
 He stayed in Morgantown for radiology residency, where he served as chief resident.
 He then completed a musculoskeletal imaging fellowship at the University of Pittsburgh Medical Center before joining KVR in 2014.
 He has served as past president of the WV Radiological Society and remains active in the American College of Radiology, currently serving on the Economics Committee for General, Small, Emergency, and Rural Practices.
-He takes special interest in imaging of the spine and joints, interventional procedures, and medical informatics.
+He takes special interest in imaging of the spine and joints, cancer imaging, and medical informatics.
 Dr. Rodgers is the current President of Kanawha Valley Radiologists.

 Susmitha M. Reddy, M.D.